vwvierhundertzwoelf/OctoPrint-Enclosure-with-Custom-Graphs/README.md

-# Enclosure Plugin with Support for Custom Graphs
+# Enclosure Plugin with Support for Custom Graphs with new DHT22 implementation
  Ocotoprint allows plugins to define custom temperature values using the ```octoprint.comm.protocol.temperatures.received```-hook.

  This fork adds an implementation for this hook, that shows the measurements of all temperature sensors.